KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/element_kemfield.rst

 **KEMField** is a toolkit that allows users to solve electrostatic and magnetostatic fields from user-defined inputs.
-Detailed explanations on installation and implementation are available in the manual displayed at the bottom of this chapter.
+Detailed explanations on installation and implementation are available in the manual displayed at the end of this chapter.
-Alternatively the manual is available for download :download:`here <../../../KEMField/Documentation/manual/manual.pdf>` and can also be found in the `Github repository <https://github.com/KATRIN-Experiment/Kassiopeia/>`_.

 The field elements all live within the *KEMField* element and must be placed with start and end tags of the form: